O Mary of Graces

 O Mary of Graces is a traditionally Catholic Marian hymn based on an ancient Irish prayer to Mary, the mother of Jesus.
-Two versions of the hymn exist based on differing translations made of the original prayer by Priest Douglas Hyde and J. Rafferty, with the Hyde version being more popular.
+Two versions of the hymn exist based on differing translations made of the original prayer by Douglas Hyde and J. Rafferty, with the Hyde version being more popular.

 In modern history, the hymn has been present in a number of hymnals, weddings, and music performances by Catholic schools.
 Covers of the hymn have also been made by religious sister congregations including the Daughters of Mary, Mother of Our Savior and the Sisters of the Holy Humility of Mary.

 Translation

 The hymn originates from an ancient Irish prayer to Mary, the mother of Jesus.
-It was later translated into English and turned into a hymn by the Priest Douglas Hyde (1860–1949), and another man named J. Rafferty.
+It was later translated into English and turned into a hymn by the Irish-Anglican academic and linguist Douglas Hyde, and another man named J. Rafferty.
 The differing translations of the prayer became two versions of the hymn, which despite a difference in translation and melody patterns, hold very similar rhythms.

 Below, the two versions of the hymn are displayed.
 Both versions are formatted the same way the Hyde version was displayed in the May 1914 newspaper segment from The Catholic Columbian as to aid in comparison.